opendatainitiative/opendatainitiative.github.io/participation.md

 * TBD

 ## Company membership:
+### Requirements:
+* send people to the ODI Summits
+* Annually, attend at least one webinar
+* actively participate in open data discussions over the mailing list(s) and working groups
+* Member is expected to provide sympathetic contributions like ODI administration (Lincoln), co-sponsored events (CPC), free subscription licenses (Datrm.in), blog posts, articles, and/or hackathons

 ### Benefits:
 * Logo on on website under the Community Membership section
 * free access to ODI webinars